 If you are a true believer and have placed your faith in Jesus Christ alone for your salvation, then this next section is a solemn reminder and exhortation to you and your family.

-This coming Sunday, we will have the privilege of celebrating the most glorious even that has ever transpired in all of human history.
+This Sunday, we have the privilege of celebrating the most glorious event that has ever transpired in all of human history.
 Nothing can top what took place almost 2000 years ago.
 Let me summarize what this Sunday SHOULD mean to you.

 1. He laid aside His glory as the all-powerful majestic King of all Creation and came down to this sin-cursed earth.